Error Handling and Resilience¶

 EnableResourceGovernance = true,

-BasePermitsPerSecond = 50.0, // Base execution rate
+BasePermitsPerSecond = 50.0, // Base execution rate per second

-MaxBurstSize = 100, // Maximum burst capacity
+MaxBurstSize = 100, // Allowed burst capacity

-CpuSoftLimitPercent = 70.0, // Soft CPU limit
+CpuSoftLimitPercent = 70.0, // Soft CPU threshold before throttling

-MinAvailableMemoryMB = 512.0, // Memory threshold
+MinAvailableMemoryMB = 512.0, // Minimum free memory for allocations

 DefaultPriority = ExecutionPriority.Normal